HAM AND PETERSHAM NEIGHBOURHOOD FORUM CONSTITUTION

-1.3 H+P NF membership will be open to residents living in the Area, individuals working or carrying on business in the Area, local representative groups and Borough Councillors representing the Area.
-H+P NF will aim for as wide a representation of communities in the area as possible.
+1.3 H&PNF membership comprises and is open to residents living in the Area, individuals working or carrying on business in the Area, local representative groups and Borough Councillors representing the Area.
+H&PNF will aim for as wide a representation of communities in the area as possible.

-1.4 H+P NF will monitor development management policy and its application in the Area and will produce and maintain a Neighbourhood Development Plan as defined in section 4 below.
+1.4 H&PNF will monitor development management policy and its application in the Area and will seek to ensure that the Neighbourhood Plan, as defined in section 4 below, is given due weight.

 2 The Ham and Petersham Neighbourhood Area (‘the Area’)

-2.1 The Area shall be the area shown in the map in Annex 1 and will be finally determined on designation by the relevant authorities.
+2.1 The Area shall be the area shown in the map in Annex A .

 2.2 The Area includes all of the Ham, Petersham and Richmond Riverside ward with the exception of the area within Richmond Park and that to the north of Petersham Common and Petersham Meadows (i.e. ‘Richmond Riverside’).
 The area is clearly defined by the River Thames on the west, Richmond Park to the east and the boundary with the Royal Borough of Kingston upon Thames to the south.